Peta Documentation

 Human-in-the-Loop Approval System

-Desktop app for real-time approval of high-risk operations.
-Review tool calls before execution with one-click approve/deny.
+Desktop app for real-time approval of high-risk operations, allowing you to review tool calls before execution with one-click approve/deny.

 Project Links